 |Ongoing, long-term usability testing and updates|

-Evolutionary site redesign: Using Mouseflow to convert like crazy
+Evolutionary website redesign: Using Mouseflow to convert like crazy

 Once you nail your website redesign and move onto making periodic updates, that’s what’s known as evolutionary site redesign (ESR).
 Following ESR means that, rather than overhauling your website every few months, you evolve your website’s look and feel based on how users interact with it.